Bible translations: Modern translation efforts

 In total, it was estimated in 2024 that there are 3,736 languages without any Bible translation at all, but an estimated 1,148 of these (with a population of 9.6 million people) are likely to never need a Bible because they are very similar to other languages, or spoken by very few speakers where the language will likely die out very soon.
 In October 2025, this had reduced to 3,333 languages without any scripture.

 Bible translation is currently happening in approximately 4,447 languages in 167 countries.
 In November 2024, it was estimated that this work impacts 1.15 billion people, or about 15.5 percent of all language users, who have (or will soon have) new access to at least some portions of Scripture in their first language.
 In April 2025, this had risen to 1.78 billion individuals (21% of the global population).

+Approximately 81% of the world's population have the Bible in their first language, 11.96% of the world have the New Testament, 6.03% have portions of Scripture, and 1.37% have no scripture yet.
+Most of those without scripture (approximately 9.89 million people) will be considered for a bible translation in the future, however 0.13% of the world's population speaks a language that has such low vitality that it likely will never receive a Bible translation.

+An emerging development in area of Bible Translations is the use of AI tools and large language models.
+According to Wycliffe Global Alliance, AI to translate the Bible has its advantages and risks, with Dr. Taeho Jang of Global Bible Translators stating that humans should retain final authority over high level decisions involving exegesis and theological nuance, though AI has a place in creating translation drafts.